sourcegraph/sourcegraph-public-snapshot/doc/admin/install/kubernetes/configure.md

 Sourcegraph communicates with the Kubernetes API for service discovery.
 It also has some janitor DaemonSets that clean up temporary cache data.
 To do that we need to create RBAC resources.

 If using cluster roles and cluster rolebinding RBAC is not an option, then you can use the [non-privileged](https://github.com/sourcegraph/deploy-sourcegraph/blob/master/overlays/non-privileged) overlay to generate modified manifests.
-Read the [section](#overlay-basic-principles) below about overlays.
+Read the [Overlays](#overlays) section below about overlays.

 ## Add license key